 - You can perform the number of rounds as per your convenience after having relaxation for a while.

-NOTE: – Do asana as much as you can, do not go beyond your limitation or do not test your capability while doing Yog asana.
+Do asana as much as you can, do not go beyond your limitation, or do not test your capability while doing Yog asana.

-- Lie down on the floor to your back in Supine position.
+- Lie down on the floor to your back in a Supine position.

-- Keep your hands on the side of your body and palms should be facing downwards.
+- Keep your hands on the side of your body and your palms should be facing downwards.

-- Try to keep your Legs, waist, and neck all in straight line.
+- Try to keep your legs, waist, and neck all in a straight line.

-- Inhale, and raise your both arms slowly upwards and place the arms behind your head.
+- Inhale, and raise both arms slowly upwards and place the arms behind your head.

-- Your both arms should parallel to each other, and palms facing upwards.
+- Your both arms should parallel to each other, and your palms facing upwards.